Service Panel Upgrades

 Learn more about these Panels and if yours should be replaced!

-Not sure if the home needs an electrical panel upgrade?
-The best thing to do is to call a Professional Electrician.
-Metro Electric of Michigan employs only the top-rated local electricians and strives to ensure that all its employees are kept up-to-date on industry standards and code compliance.
-Homeowners can give them a call at (586) 336-9121 to ask questions, discuss their options, or schedule an inspection to get their panel upgrades started.
+Not sure if your Southeast Michigan home needs an electrical panel upgrade?
+The best thing to do is to call a professional electrician.
+Metro Electric employs only the top-rated local electricians and strives to ensure that all its employees are kept up-to-date on industry standards and code compliance.
+Homeowners can give us a call at (586) 336-9121 to ask questions, discuss their options, or schedule an inspection to get their panel upgrades started.
+You can also request service online.